GnarlyWan/M_drive_cleanup/README.md

 ## 🛠 How to Run
 1. Install Python 3.10+
 2. Create a virtual environment and install requirements: pip install -r requirements.txt
-3. Run the tool: python cleanup_tool.py
+3. Run the tool: python main.py

 ## 🚀 Coming Soon
 - Clarification and examples of file size (KB->MB->GB) and type
-- Improved UI
-- Logging system
 - `.exe` packaging for Windows